leocamachocr/java-basics/memory-allocation/src/com/progra2/homework/readme.md

 An example how to solve a problem from a developer perspective tackling the solution from the input to output.

 ---

 ## Definition of problem (Requirements)
 Structure:
 * Hold an infinite list of integers.
 * Keeping the insertion order: Add 1, then 2: the list should contain [1,2].
-* Figured out what number is next to and what is the previous of a given number.
+* Figured out what number is next of and what is the previous of a given number.
 * List all the numbers contained into the list.
 * Remove a number from the list: remove only the numbers matching with the one indicated, the required nodes needs to be collapse.